 An example is the City's Economic Recovery Plan and Fund that delivered free targeted assistance and advice to local businesses when they needed it most.
-Assistance and advice was directly informed by the needs of the local businesses community.
-The revised EDS will ensure that this flexible approach to developing and delivering actions and projects is ongoing.
+Assistance and advice was directly informed by the needs of the local business community.
+The revised EDS has ensured that this flexible approach to developing and delivering services and projects in response to the needs of the business community is ongoing.